cwaku/math-magicians/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
-You can press the `Enter` key or the letter `a` when watch the usage prompt shows in terminal to run the tests.
 ### `npm run build`

 Builds the app for production to the `build` folder.\